eea/eea.plonebuildout.core/README.txt

 Some preliminary preparations must be done by system administrators on the deployment server:

-* a user and user group called 'zope' should be created having neccesary rights
+* a user and user group called 'zope-www' should be created having neccesary rights.
+The 'zope-www' is the default user, you can change this in the configuration section, just make sure the changes are consistent across the deployment.
-* a project folder must be created under /var/local/MY-EEA-PORTAL with group owner zope and 2775 (rwxrwxr-x) mode
+* a project folder must be created under /var/local/MY-EEA-PORTAL with group owner zope-www and 2775 (rwxrwxr-x) mode
 * add under /etc/profile:

 ::

- if [ "`id -gn`" = "zope" ]; then
+ if [ "`id -gn`" = "zope-www" ]; then
      umask 002
  fi